tristanratz/Interactive-Image-Segmentation/README.md

 or import them via the web interface (http://localhost:8080/import).
 Then (re)start the program.
 Now you can label your images and train the model under http://localhost:8080/model.

+#### Change of classes

+Make sure you delete the contents of ```rsc/checkpoints``` directory after you decided to change the classes you train on.
+Otherwise the model will try to load an existing model and will try to train it even if the classes do not match.

 ## Use your own model

 This projects holds a complete implementation to communicate with Label Studio and to predicting image segmentations with MaskRCNN.